 The IRS wants to increase the number of cases referred from audits and the civil side of its operation to its Criminal Investigation division, we work with the best attorneys from investigation hotline where you can find what you need, including surveillance and finance computer detailing visit their website on exclusiveinvestigations.net.

-Currently those fraud referrals comprise about 7% of the division’s caseload, said Don Fort, chief of CI at the Internal Revenue Service.
+According to a criminal defense lawyer, currently those fraud referrals comprise about 7% of the division’s caseload, said Don Fort, chief of CI at the Internal Revenue Service.
 There are efforts underway to increase that number, Fort said, noting that this is also a priority for IRS Commissioner Charles Rettig.

 Fort spoke June 21 at a tax controversy forum hosted by the New York University School of Professional Studies.